Portfolio vs. Resume: What They Include and When to Use Them

 Portfolios vary in format and presentation.
 To help you decide what type of information to include, here are a few common sections that often appear in portfolios:

-Statement of originality: Add a statement of originality, which is a brief paragraph that states that the work you have included in your portfolio is original and confidential.
-You can also mention specific information and samples that others may not copy.
+Add a statement of originality, which is a brief paragraph that states that the work you have included in your portfolio is original and confidential.
+You can also mention specific information and samples that others may not copy or copy without permission.

-Career summary: A career summary is an effective way to introduce yourself as a professional by describing what it is you do.
+A career summary is an effective way to introduce yourself as a candidate by describing what it is you do.
 You can show your expertise in your profession by listing specific achievements and backing these up with percentages and numbers.

-Philosophy statement: A philosophy statement, or mission statement, is where you state your core beliefs, values and motivations, and what you appreciate about the profession you're in.
+A philosophy statement, or mission statement, is where you state your core beliefs, values and motivations.
+This also enables you to describe what you appreciate about your profession.

-Brief biography: A brief biography provides you with an opportunity to tell hiring managers or prospective managers a bit about yourself.
-You can summarize your career trajectory so far and what motivated you to make the career decisions you did.
+A brief biography provides you with an opportunity to tell hiring managers or prospective managers a bit about yourself.
+You can summarize your career trajectory and goals so far and what motivated you to make the career decisions you did.
 This section can also include your contact details so readers know how to get hold of you.

-Work samples: The work sample section is the most important part of your portfolio because providing real-life samples of your work is the primary purpose of a portfolio.
+The work sample section is the most important part of your portfolio because providing real-life samples of your work is the primary purpose of a portfolio.
 Aim to include samples of your best work that show all your relevant skills.
 Depending on your profession, you can include anything from charts to articles to lesson plans.
-You can also mention any accolades or positive feedback relating to specific work samples.
+You can also mention any accolades or positive feedback outcomes, or lessons learned relating to specific work examples.

 Resume vs. portfolio